CodeAssociate/CA.Blocks.DataAccess/docs/architecture/sql-injection-attacks.md

 Working with "least privilege" design together with full SQL parameterised queries provides a robust data access model.

-The CA.Bocks.DataAccess provides the building blocks to create Safe code, it is the developer's responsibility not to expose direct access, parameters all parameters and work with the least privilege.
+The `CA.Blocks.DataAccess` provides the building blocks to create safe code; it is the developer's responsibility not to expose direct access, to parameterize all parameters, and to work with the principle of least privilege.